kanekop/another-hour-gen2-Claude/README.md

 ## Features

 * **Main Analog & Digital Clock:**
-    * Displays time based on the "Another Hour" concept (a 23-hour cycle within a 24-hour real-time day).
+    * Displays time based on the "Another Hour" concept (a 23-hour AH day cycle within a 24-hour real-time day).
-    * SVG-based 12-hour analog dial with visual cues for the "Another Hour" period.
+    * SVG-based 12-hour analog dial with a highlighted "AH Sector" indicating the Another Hour period (real-time 23:00-00:00).
-    * Toggleable digital display for both AH time and standard local time.
+    * Toggleable digital display showing both AH time and standard local time.
-    * Timezone selection for the main clock.
+    * Timezone selection dropdown for the main clock.
+    * Visual theme inverts to dark mode during the selected timezone's AH period.

-* **World Clock Page:**
+* **World Clock Page (`/pages/world-clock.html`):**
-    * Displays multiple timezones simultaneously.
+    * Displays a grid of 24 analog and digital clocks for different timezones.
+    * Dynamically selects 24 distinct UTC offsets (from UTC-11 to UTC+12) at page load and assigns representative cities, considering current DST rules to ensure accurate real-time offsets.
-    * Each timezone shows:
+    * Each clock item displays:
-        * City name.
+        * City name (and country/region).
-        * Digital AH time.
+        * Digital AH time (calculated based on the 23-hour cycle concept).
-        * Digital standard local time.
+        * Digital standard local time for that city.
-        * Analog clock face with hands (currently work-in-progress for correct hand movement).
+        * Fully functional analog clock with hands correctly representing the AH time.
-    * Visual indication (blinking) for timezones currently in their "Another Hour" period.
+    * Timezones currently in their "Another Hour" (local standard time 23:00-00:00) are visually distinguished:
-    * Dynamic background inversion based on the user's local "Another Hour" status.
+        * The specific clock item inverts to a dark theme.
+        * A subtle blinking/pulsing effect is applied to the item.
+    * The overall page theme remains light, regardless of individual clock AH statuses.

 * **Time Tools (AH-Aware):**
-    * Stopwatch that can measure elapsed time in AH units.
+    * **Stopwatch (`/pages/stopwatch.html`):** Measures elapsed time in AH units, where 1 AH second = 0.96 real seconds (based on a 25-hour day equivalent).
-    * Timer that can count down in AH units.
+    * **Timer (`/pages/timer.html`):** Allows setting a countdown duration in AH units (also based on the 0.96 AH_FACTOR).

-* **Admin Panel:**
+* **Admin Panel (`/admin`):**
+    * Password-protected panel to manage application settings.
-    * Manage displayed timezones for the main clock.
+    * Configure timezones available for the main clock.
-    * Configure display settings (e.g., show/hide AH time, show/hide actual time).
+    * Adjust display preferences (e.g., show/hide AH time, show/hide actual time on the main clock).

-    * (Potentially) Manage environment keys or other settings.
-* **Visual Cues:**
+* **Visual Theme:**
+    * The application defaults to a light theme (bright background, dark text).
-    * Main clock dial and World Clock page background invert colors during the "Another Hour" period (based on selected/local timezone).
+    * The Main Clock page inverts to a dark theme specifically when the selected timezone enters its "Another Hour" (23:00-00:00 local time).
+    * Individual clock items on the World Clock page invert to a dark theme and apply a visual effect when their respective timezone is in its AH period.

 ## Live Demo

-*(If you have a live deployment, link it here. e.g., `[Live Demo](your-app-url.com)`)*
+*(If you have a live deployment, link it here. e.g., `[Live Demo](https://your-app-url.com)`)*

 ## Project Structure